CLI Reference

 Build, validate, test, and manage your design system from the command line.

-The Fragments CLI is a design system CLI and component library CLI that compiles component metadata into fragments.json, a structured file that powers the MCP server, dev viewer, and AI tooling.
-It also provides commands for visual testing, accessibility audits, Storybook integration, and more across your component library docs for 66 components.
+The Fragments CLI is a design system CLI that compiles your component metadata into fragments.json, a structured file that powers the MCP server, the static HTML viewer (fragments view), and AI tooling.
+It also provides commands for visual testing, accessibility audits, Storybook integration, and more — over whatever React components you point it at.
+The Fragments component docs (66 components) are one worked example of the metadata format it produces — your own catalog is the real source of truth.

 CLI Workflows for Component Libraries

 The common workflow is: initialize configuration, build compiled Fragments data, run local dev previews, and verify quality checks in CI.
-If you are setting up Fragments for the first time, start with Getting Started and return here for the command-level reference.
+If you are setting up Fragments for the first time, start with Install & Theming and return here for the command-level reference.

 Setup